 First, you should consider reporting the scam attempt to the Treasury Inspector General for Tax Administration (TIGTA) online or by calling 1-800-366-4484.
 You may also file a complaint with the Federal Trade Commission.
 Mention in the complaint that you were contacted as part of an IRS Telephone Scam and include the details of the incident: dates, times, and any information that could help identify the scammer.
 Both of these authorities have the resources to notify the public about the details of these scams and pass on the information you have to the appropriate law enforcement agencies.

 Now that you know these scams exist, you won’t become the next victim.
 That said, if you do have real concerns about paying your taxes, the best time to address them is before you file at all.
 Professionals like the experts at Royal Legal Solutions can help you with a variety of tax concerns.
 We routinely help investors set up structures that minimize their tax liabilities and work with CPAs who can assist you with other tax matters.
-Contact us to take proactive actions on your tax concerns and learn more about the services we can provide to help keep you on Uncle Sam’s good side.
+Take our tax quiz and schedule a consultation to be proactive about your concerns and learn more about the services we can provide to help keep you on Uncle Sam’s good side.